Locating the Paper

 Searching the Internet, search engines and databases give you a list of results called references.
 If a reference contains a pdf- or a Full text -link and clicking the link opens the article, it’s fine.
 But not all online publications are automatically for our university to access.

-Especially in reference databases (Scopus, Web of Science, Proquest etc.) there are only few direct links to the pdf.
+Especially in reference databases (Scopus, Web of Science, Proquest etc.) there are not always direct links to the pdf – and even there is you might not be able to read the article.
 Instead, you have to locate the full text of an article by yourself.

 Find it -link regocnises the paid access